I beg to move,

 I apologise that I was not here for the speech by the Chair of the Home Affairs Committee, the right hon.
 Member for Normanton, Pontefract and Castleford (Yvette Cooper).
 I am trying to juggle my time with another debate in the main Chamber at the moment.

-When the Home Affairs Committee looked into this and went to inspect some of the properties, we too noticed with some obvious deficiencies.
+When the Home Affairs Committee looked into this and went to inspect some of the properties, we too noticed some obvious deficiencies.
 We were assured that the providers have regular inspection programmes that will reveal all those things, which clearly they do not.
 More needs to be done there, and I am sure the right hon.
 Lady mentioned that.
 Also, some tenants are afraid to report problems because they fear they will be penalised for doing so, so they suffer in silence.

 My right hon.
 Friend did refer to those points, but I would like to reiterate them.
 That subject particularly worries me, because the Government’s response to the Home Affairs Committee’s recommendation about property inspections was: